sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 <h3>the Constructor Pattern</h3>
 - Object constructors are used to create specific types of objects
 - The 'new' keyword signify's the use of a constructor instance
+- For conventions name Constructors with Initial Caps i.e. var person = new Person();
 - 'this' keyword can be used to refer to the object created
 - 'instanceof' can be used to determine if the variable is an instance of a constructor i.e. var a = new Person(); if(a instanceof Person){//Will run}